|Read this article in Spanish|

 Related Products and Links

 I've tested a large number of other applications (too many to be mentioned), but none of them made it to the top.
-That includes many of those suggested by our readers — though I usually have some of them pending —.
-When this was the case, I usually replied with a post in the comments section with my reasons.
-Maybe your favorite program has already been discarded here, but feel free to submit any product you think might deserve a try (please, only after having tried it yourself).
+Our readers have suggested many of those.
+When this is the case, I usually post a reply in the comments section with my reasons.
+Maybe your favorite program has already been discarded here, but feel free to submit any product you think might deserve a try.
+But please, try it yourself before and tell me what you like about it, instead of just posting a link.
+We have a lot of good apps here already, maybe too many for a readable article.
 Sometimes letting ones in and others out feels like splitting hairs.
-There are many decent ones and even Windows' built-in viewer performs acceptably when browsing through average images, although it is so limited.
-Now that everybody has lots of photos to deal with, one would expect some improvements in Microsoft's viewing app over the old W98 and XP in the successive OS's, but it's been very disappointing to find out neither Vista nor Windows 7 or 8 were significantly better for the task so many years later, and such a bleak background is another spur for software developers.
+There are many decent ones out there and even Windows' built-in viewer performs acceptably when browsing through average images, although it is so limited.
+Now that everybody has lots of photos to deal with, one would expect some improvements in Microsoft's viewing app over the old W98 and XP in the successive OS's, but it's been very disappointing to find out neither Vista nor Windows 7, 8 or 10 were significantly better for the task so many years later, and such a bleak background is another spur for software developers.
 This article is going to be lengthy but it wouldn't be fair to end the review without mentioning some other freebies that offer quite remarkable features.
 (Thanks to everyone who let me know about them.)

 Users who just want a very simple replacement for the default Windows photo viewer have a good alternative with Pictus (thanks to mrin for the suggestion), kind of what could be called a "pure viewer".
 I used to recommend ACDSee Free for this position, mainly because of its impressive speed, but it has been discontinued, although it can still be found at several download sites.
 Anyway, Pictus has a few better features than ACDS, apart from being practically just as fast, and that's a lot to say!
 It displays pictures nearly instantaneously, no matter the image size, without needing lots of processing power, which makes it perfect for use in low-end computers.
 Even hard files like those huge PSDs or LZW-compressed TIFs are shown in a breeze, when they are usually a pain for other viewers to open.
 The interface is clean and the backdrop color can be customized in the settings menu, along with mouse behavior, rendering algorithm and a few other options.
 Since the program has no menu bar nor icons, it's operated mainly by right clicking and selecting the functions from the context menu, but it's quite user-friendly because there aren't many of them and they're clearly understandable.
 These include (very) basic sorting, picture orientation, renaming, wallpaper, and adjustments for brightness, contrast or gamma.
 You can use a few shortcuts, too.
 It supports 11 common formats, including animated GIF and PSD (no RAW), and adds the interesting ability to show their respective thumbnails in Windows Explorer, which is a very nice plus that might make some people (myself included) install the program even if they won't be using it.
 Besides, it can be made portable by placing a .ini file in the same folder as the main executable.